 Following a successful trial, Islington Council deployed a number of WCCTV's 4G IR Speed Dome + NPR units.

 WCCTV’s combined NPR and Redeployable CCTV system utilises the additional output channels of either a WCCTV 4G IR Speed Dome or WCCTV 4G HD Speed Dome to integrate a specialised High Definition Number Plate Recognition Camera.

 This unique all-in-one rapid-deployment surveillance system combines all of the benefits of truly

 The system harnesses the wireless transmission (4G/3G/Wi-Fi), local recording (up to 4TB) and 360° PTZ field of vision of the WCCTV Speed Dome range to provide a complete situational overview, while the NPR camera delivers crystal-clear images of number plates in all weather and lighting conditions.

-With the use of WCCTV 4G IR Speed Dome + NPR, Islington Council has secured a number of prosecutions in association with flytipping and anti-social behaviour.
+With the use of WCCTV 4G IR Speed Dome + NPR, Islington Council has secured a number of prosecutions in relation to flytipping and anti-social behaviour activities.

 The systems have also acted a deterrent and assisted in the reduction of crime in known 'hot-spot' areas.

 The cameras placed on the perimeter of Pentonville prison have been incredibly effective, as each contains inbuilt video analytics, enabling alerts and visual verification of any suspicious behaviour outside the prison.